skip to content

 • If your data derive from living individuals then you need to check that consent has been given that allows you to share the data in your chosen format (i.e. as identifiable individuals, pseudonymised data, or anonymised data).
 We will ask you to confirm that you have all necessary consents and to supply us with supporting evidence (e.g. participant information sheets, blank consent form, ethics documents, privacy statements).

-• Currently, we do not provide a service that manages or controls access to restricted datasets: all datasets in Apollo are made publicly available either at the point of publication or after a finite embargo period (dataset embargoes are lifted when a dataset’s associated manuscript is published).
+• Currently, we do not provide a service that manages or controls access to restricted deposits: all research outputs in Apollo are made publicly available either at the point of publication or after a finite embargo period (dataset embargoes are lifted when a dataset’s associated manuscript is published).
 There are alternative repositories that offer this service, such as the UK Data Service.

 • If your data are anonymised, and consent obtained does not prevent you from sharing these data publicly, then check that all direct and indirect identifiers have been removed.
-It is the dataset author’s responsibility to ensure that data are correctly anonymised.
+It is the research output author’s responsibility to ensure that data are correctly anonymised.

 • If you think that anonymising your data will reduce its value and utility then consider an alternative repository that offers restricted access to data.